AKXAT/WeatherForecast/README.md

    git clone https://github.com/yourusername/weather-information-app.git
    cd weather-information-app

 2. run the command `make setup` to install the depedencies in case you are using Linux.
-If on Windows , change the branch to temp/windows using the command `git checkout temp/windows` and then run the same command `make setup`
+(If you are on Windows installing the pacakges in the requirements.txt and then follow.)
 3. run the commnd `python3 app.py`
 4. Now you can access the Weather Information App in your web browser by visiting http://localhost:5000.